SoftMoore/CPRL-Kt-2nd/README.md

-## *Introduction to Compiler Design: An Object-Oriented Approach Using Kotlin&trade; (Second Edition)*
+## *Compiler Design Using Kotlin&trade;: An Object-Oriented Approach (Second Edition)*
-This repository contains handouts, PowerPoint slides, and Kotlin source files to accompany the book [*Introduction to Compiler Design: An Object-Oriented Approach Using Kotlin&trade; (Second Edition)*](https://www.amazon.com/Introduction-Compiler-Design-Object-Oriented-Approach/dp/1734139167/) by John I. Moore, Jr.  The book covers implementation of a compiler for CPRL (Compiler PRoject Language), a programming language designed for teaching the basics of compiler construction.
+This repository contains handouts, PowerPoint slides, and Kotlin source files to accompany the book [*Compiler Design Using Kotlin&trade;: An Object-Oriented Approach (Second Edition)*](https://www.amazon.com/Introduction-Compiler-Design-Object-Oriented-Approach/dp/1734139167/) by John I. Moore, Jr.  The book covers implementation of a compiler for CPRL (Compiler PRoject Language), a programming language designed for teaching the basics of compiler construction.
 CPRL includes variables, statements, expressions, arrays, records, and subprograms.
 The target language for the compiler is assembly language for CVM (CPRL Virtual Machine), a virtual machine with a stack-based architecture that is similar to but much simpler than the Java Virtual Machine (JVM).

 Appendix A from the book is provided below.

 ### Appendix A <br>The Compiler Project